wp-plugins/autoptimize/readme.txt

 * optionally plugins used (if you suspect one or more plugins are raising havoc)

 == Changelog ==

+= 1.7.2 =
+* improvement: extra checks in CSS @import-handling + move import rules to top of CSS if not imported successfully, based a.o. on bug reports [by ozum](http://wordpress.org/support/topic/zero-lenght-file-with-css-optimization) and by [Peter Stolwijk](http://wordpress.org/support/topic/cant-activate-plugin-22?replies=13#post-4891377)
+* improvement: check if JS and CSS minifier classes exist and only load if they don't to avoid possible conflicts with other themes or plugins that already loaded minifiers
+* tested and approved for WordPress 3.8 (beta1)

 = 1.7.1 =
 * New: support for mapped domains as suggested by [Michael for tiremoni.com](http://tiremoni.com/)